GLOBAL MARKETS-Stocks gain, bond yields jump on potential Democratic control of U.S. Senate

 US 10-year Treasury yield above 1%https://tmsnrt.rs/3s19rBp

-(Additional reporting by Carolyn Cohn in London and Medha Singh, Devik Jain and Sagarika Jaisinghani in Bengaluru; Editing by Alex Richardson, Alison Williams and Hugh Lawson)
+(Reporting by Caroline Valetkevitch in New York; additional reporting by Carolyn Cohn in London and Medha Singh, Devik Jain and Sagarika Jaisinghani in Bengaluru; Editing by Alex Richardson, Alison Williams, Hugh Lawson and Sonya Hepinstall)

 ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net))